Full Mouth Dental ImplantsCost & Considerations

 Dentures or full-mouth dental implants?

-- Stability
+• Stability

-- Improved speech and appearance
+• Improved speech and appearance

-- Easier eating
+• Easier eating

-- Reduced daily maintenance
+• Reduced daily maintenance

-- Longevity of replacement
+• Longevity of replacement

 Many patients who need a full-mouth dental implant procedure have had dentures in the past.
-A viable solution to restore your teeth is the all-on-four technique.
+A viable solution to restore your teeth is all-on-four implants.
 This strategically places tilted 4 implants to minimize bone grafting.
 You’ll also receive a fixed provisional bridge on the day of surgery.
 Ross Dental understands the potential limitations of implants, bridges and dentures.
 We’re committed to providing you with complete information and a comfortable environment for the procedure.

 Accepted Insurance at Ross Dental